cnrmck/digitalgaia/README.md

 We give Mother Nature money and let her spend it.

 ## Digital Gaia
-If Mother Nature had money, how would she spend it?
+Our question is, "if Mother Nature had money, how would she spend it?"

-That's what we'll answer.

 We're giving Nature a fund and building her a brain to deploy it.